philc/vimium/README.md

 1.13 (2010-01-21)

 - `<c-f>` and `<c-b>` are now mapped to scroll a full page up or down respectively.
--  Bugfixes related to entering insert mode when the page first loads, and when focusing Flash embeds.
+-  Bug fixes related to entering insert mode when the page first loads, and when focusing Flash embeds.
 -  Added command listing to the Options page for easy reference.
 -  J & K have reversed for tab switching: J goes left and K goes right.
 -  `<c-[>` is now equivalent to ESC, to match the behavior of VIM.